dfrappart/tfstatemanip/Terraformconfig/01_Import/readme.md

 ```

-Now we can run `terraform state list` again again:
+Now we can run `terraform state list` again:

 ```powershell